apelczar/cps_sqrp/readme.md

 (4) Launch the Django web application from the project root with the command `python3 manage.py runserver`.
-Once the server is running, navigate to your local webhost, `http://127.0.0.1:8000/`, in your broswer of choice.
+Once the server is running, navigate to your local webhost (e.g., `http://127.0.0.1:8000/`) in your browser of choice.
 The page usually takes 5-10 seconds to load due to the presence of a map and the dynamic creation of SVG plots through the matplotlib package.
 Future iterations of this project would attempt to cut down this load time.
-There is also a bug in Ubuntu in which the Django server states that the port is already in use.
-To resolve this error should it arise, kill the associated processes with `sudo fuser -k 8000/tcp`.
+There is also a bug in Ubuntu in which the Django server throws an exception stating that the port is already in use.
+To resolve this error should it arise, kill the associated process with `sudo fuser -k 8000/tcp`.
 To stop the server at any time, press `Ctrl-C`.

 (5) Optionally test the creation and population of the database tables by running the command `python3 -m core.clients.dbclient` from the project root.